Gunly/LiarsBarEnhance/README_en.md

 - Remove player name length restrictions (HUD and chat)
 - Remove lowercase-only sending restriction
 - Remove sensitive word restrictions (required by owner of the room)
+- Fix scrollview with slow mouse wheel speed
+- Reset settings only take effect on the settings page

 ### You can